-Bicycle Riding in a City of Hills
+Bicycle Riding in Istanbul

-Bicycles are more often seen in flat cities such as Amsterdam, as we all know.
-Considering the fact that even one of the most ancient epithets of this old lady is “city of 7 hills”, bicycle riding is not the most common practice for transportation.
+Bicycles are more often seen in flat cities such as; Amsterdam, as we all know.
+Because even one of the most ancient epithets of this old lady is; “city of seven hills,” bicycle riding in Istanbul is not the most common practice for transportation.
 On the other hand, bicycles began to be seen far more common as healthy living practices began to take more place in ordinary people’s daily life.

-Bicycles and Public Transport
+Bicycles and Public Transport in Istanbul

 Bicycle Roads of Istanbul

-This destination also connects bicycles to ferries and underground metro in Kadıköy and again ferries in Bostancı.
-Both of these locations also enable the riders traveling to European Side of İstanbul, to Eminönü, Karaköy, Kabataş and Beşiktaş Ferry Piers.
-A short ride from Eminönü Pier to Haliç Metro station will make the rider be able to use the underground metro network of European Side of İstanbul as well.
+This destination also connects bicycles to ferries and the underground metro in Kadikoy and again connects ferries in Bostanci.
+Both of these locations also enable the riders to travel to the European side of Istanbul; to Eminonu, Karakoy, Kabatas, and Besiktas Ferry piers.
+A short ride from Eminonu pier to Halic metro station will make the rider be able to use the underground metro network of the European side of Istanbul as well.

 Bicycles have a very important place in daily life in Prince Islands, the four major islands located in the Marmara Sea with an urban settlement, and are also a district of Istanbul on their own which are governed by Istanbul Metropolitan Municipality.
 Any cars or motorcycles are strictly banned in inland transportation, except for the service vehicles of the municipality such as; garbage trucks, fire department’s and polices’ vehicles.